 - Pinch the person’s nose closed and cover their mouth with yours, creating an airtight seal.

 - Give two one-second breaths and watch for the person’s chest to rise.

 - Continue alternating between compressions and breaths — 30 compressions and two breaths — until help arrives or there are signs of movement.

 If unconsciousness is due to low blood pressure, a doctor will administer medication by injection to increase blood pressure.
 If low blood sugar level is the cause, they may need something sweet to eat or a glucose injection.

 Medical staff should treat any injuries that caused the person to become unconscious.

 Potential complications of being unconscious for a long period of time include:

 - brain damage

 If you received CPR while unconscious, you may have broken or fractured ribs from the chest compressions.
 Your doctor will X-ray your chest and treat any fractures or broken ribs before you leave the hospital.

-Choking can also occur during a period of unconsciousness.
-Your airway may become blocked by food or liquid.
-This is particularly dangerous and could lead to death if left untreated.
+Choking can also occur during unconsciousness.
+Food or liquid may have blocked your airway.
+This is particularly dangerous and could lead to death if it isn’t remedied.